apache/avro/README.md

     * Currently tested against Kotlin 1.2.31
     * Kotlin 1.1.2 and higher requires Java 8+
     * Doesn't work with Gradle 3.2-3.2.1
+* Incubating: support for Gradle Kotlin DSL
+    * No test coverage yet; will attempt to address incompatibilities as they are discovered

 # Usage